Harnessing the innate immune system to develop new therapies for Triple Negative Breast Cancer (TNBC)

 Project Details

 Immunotherapy is showing enormous promise in the treatment of solid cancers such as metastatic melanoma and lung cancer.
-Unfortunately, current immune therapies are only effective in a small subset of breast cancer patients.
-The new project led by Dr Tatyana Chtanova from the Garvan Institute of Medical Research, will focus on understanding how specialised white blood cells, called neutrophils, can be reprogrammed to find and destroy breast cancer cells.
-Dr Chtanova will then use this new understanding of neutrophils to develop new immunotherapeutic options, via antimicrobial drugs that mimic bacteria and help neutrophils to kill breast cancer cells.
-Her team have already shown that this approach can slow tumour growth and improve survival rates in preclinical models.
-The overall goal of this project is to provide the pre-clinical data necessary to develop these new treatments for breast cancer patients, such as those with triple negative breast cancer, most of which do not benefit from currently available immunotherapies.
+Unfortunately, current immunotherapies only benefit a small proportion of people diagnosed with breast cancer.
+In this research project, Associate Professor Tatyana Chtanova and her team will focus on understanding how neutrophils – specialised white blood cells that defend against bacterial infection yet promote tumour growth – can be reprogrammed to destroy TNBC cells.
+They will then use this new understanding of neutrophils to develop and optimise a new type of immunotherapy that uses bacteria (delivered via drugs that treat bacterial infection) to activate an immune response in neutrophils to convert them into cancer fighters.
+In previous studies, Associate Professor Chtanova and her team have already shown that this approach can slow tumour growth and improve survival rates in preclinical models of TNBC.
+The overall goal of this project is to provide the pre-clinical data necessary to optimise and bring these new treatments into the clinic for people diagnosed with TNBC, most of whom do not benefit from currently available immunotherapies.